 - Order a new filter or filters, as necessary.
-You can order a standard sized filter from Nautel (Nautel Part # HR128) or from the manufacturer (15" x 20" x 2", American Air Filter PerfectPleat HC M8 MERV 8, M7 MERV 7, or equivalent) or obtain one from any local supplier of HVAC supplies. - 2.
+You can order a standard sized filter from Nautel (Nautel Part # HR124) or from the manufacturer (20" x 25" x 2", American Air Filter PerfectPleat HC M8 MERV 8, M7 MERV 7, or equivalent) or obtain one from any local supplier of HVAC supplies. - 2.
 Unpack the new filter and inspect it for damage. - 3.
-Remove the old or damaged filter (see Figure 3.1 on page 3-4) as follows: - For a front door air filter, open the front door and remove the protective metal cover (two M4 screws) just above the fan filter.
-Remove the screws and slide up the cover to allow access to the fan filter bracket's securing screws.
-Remove the filter bracket's four M4 securing screws.
+Remove the old or damaged filter (see Figure 3.1 on page 3-4) as follows: - For a front door air filter, open the front door and remove the protective metal cover (six M4 screws) just above the fan filter.
+This allows access to the fan filter bracket's securing screws.
+Remove the filter bracket's six M4 securing screws.
 Remove the air filter from the bracket. - For rear panel filters, loosen the three quarter-turn fasteners at the right-hand side of the appropriate filter panel.
 Remove the angle bracket from the right-hand side of the filter panel and remove (slide out) the air filter. - 4.
 Insert the new air filter into the bracket.
 As required, reinstall the filter bracket and protective metal cover for the front door filter, or reinstall the angle bracket on the right-hand side of the rear panel(s). - 5.
 Dispose of the damaged air filter.